 As outlined above, a collaborative approach was deployed to develop, conduct and complete this CHNA.
-To maximize key stakeholder time, OU COPH, SFHS and the Oklahoma State Department of Health District 4 team developed three key groups to leverage throughout the process.
+To maximize key stakeholder time, OU COPH and SFHS developed three key groups to leverage throughout the process.
 As depicted in Figure 9, the core group oversaw the entire CHNA process which included defining advisory and engagement groups, developing and disseminating the CHNA survey, conducting primary and secondary data analysis and identifying top health needs in the community.
 Advisory groups, which included the core group and local county health departments, helped inform and support this process, while the engagement groups, consisting of local community subject matter experts, helped provide insight and context into the survey findings.
-Throughout this process, the core group met weekly beginning in April 2024, and the advisory committee met monthly beginning in May 2024.
+Throughout this process, the core group met weekly beginning in April 2024, and the advisory committee met weekly beginning in May 2024.
 The engagement groups met twice throughout this process, once at the beginning of primary data collection and once at the end of primary data collection.
 Additional information about the community engagement meetings, including date of the meetings and who attended can be found in appendix C.